sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 ## The Fundamental Insight

-At its core, Jensen's inequality tells us something remarkably intuitive yet profound: the average value of convex function values is always greater than or equal to the function value of the average value.
+At its core, Jensen's inequality tells us something remarkably intuitive yet profound - the average value of convex function values is always greater than or equal to the function value of the average value.
 More precisely, for convex function $$f:X\to \mathbb{R}$$